Healthdirect Free Australian health advice you can count on.

 What causes shin splints?

-Shin splints are caused by overusing your lower leg muscles and bone tissue.
+Shin splints are caused by repetitive stress and strain on the muscles, tendons and bone tissue around your shinbone.
 This can be due to:

 • a sudden increase in the amount or intensity of exercise